 He said that if the court has taken a decision to hear the case on all five days of the week then he might have to leave the case.

 "We have taken note of your submissions.
-We will revert back to you soon," CJI Gogoi had said and proceeded with the hearing.
+We will revert to you soon," CJI Gogoi told Dhavan in the forenoon and proceeded with the hearing.

 When Dhavan wanted to now as to when the decision will be taken, the bench said, "soon" and later, while wrapping the day's proceedings, the bench said that it would stick to its decision to hold the day-to-day hearing in the case, assuring him that it would consider granting him mid-week breaks.

 Breaking with the tradition, the Supreme Court, which commenced the hearing in the Ayodhay case on August 6, has decided to hear it on all five working days of the week.

 As per the apex court's procedures, on Mondays and Fridays, the registry lists before the benches fresh and miscellaneous cases after notice cases.

 The matters listed before Constitution benches for day-to-day hearings are put up for hearing on three days a week -- Tuesday to Thursday.

 Fourteen appeals have been filed in the apex court against the 2010 Allahabad High Court judgment, delivered in four civil suits, that the 2.77-acre land in Ayodhya be partitioned equally among the three parties -- the Sunni Waqf Board, the Nirmohi Akhara and Ram Lalla.